 Keyword stuffing is a dated practice.
 According to Google’s Spam Policies for Google Web Search, keyword stuffing refers to the practice of filling a web page with keywords or numbers in an attempt to manipulate rankings in Google Search results.
 Google now values natural language and user experience.

 Wander Women Hot Take: Google’s smarter than that now—and so are travelers.
 Focus on storytelling and relevance.
 Saying “Iceland tour” 12 times in one blog won’t help.
 Describing the unique experience of an Icelandic glacier hike will.
-Not sure where to start?
-Check out Wanderlust Keywords, our SEO Keyword Research package.

 Content Strategy Myths Holding You Back